Frequently Asked Questions

 Q: Where is your manufacturing facility?
 Can I tour it?

-A: The Catalyst Studios main office and public gallery are in Tacoma, Washington, USA, at 2367 Tacoma Avenue S, Unit 1, Tacoma WA 98402.
-The open hours are 3 pm - 8 pm Tues - Sat *unless Ann Koi is at an out of state trade show* (check here for details.)
+A: The Fictional Enterprises/Catalyst Studios main office is in Olympia, WA, and is tourable by appointment only.
+The open hours are 12 pm - 8 pm Tues - Sat *unless Koi is at an out of state trade show* (check here for details.)

 Q: Do you guys have a real store?

-A: Many of our more popular items can be purchased along with original art at the gallery.
-It is recommended that if you are after a specific item, you contact us in advance of showing up, especially if you are planning to come from a long way off.
-Some items need to be made to order or brought from the private home of a member in another town.
-We also strongly recommend you bring cash in the form of American dollars.
+A: Many of our more popular items can be purchased along with original art at the offices.
+It is recommended that if you are after a specific item, you contact us in advance of showing up, especially if you are planning to travel far.
+Some items need to be made to order or brought from the private home of a member in another town..

 Q: Can I have a print catalog?